What Kama Actually Means: The Ancient Secret Nobody Told You About Pleasure

 To understand why modern life sidelines it, we first have to answer a simple question: what is Dharma in Hinduism?
 Dharma is the most important of the four aims in Purushartha, and it is the one modern life is least equipped to support.
 Not because people are less moral than they used to be.
 Not…

-Before Ikigai and Maslow, there was Purushartha.
+Before Ikigai and Maslow, There Was Purushartha.

 Somewhere in California, a startup founder is paying $3,000 to attend a retreat trying to answer a very old question.
 What should a human life actually aim for?
 A coach with 400,000 Instagram followers has just launched a course on “aligning purpose with profession.”
 A productivity guru is preparing a TED Talk about the four…